Napa Valley

 Budget / Day $80–$800/day

-Getting There Napa Valley is about a 60-mile drive north of San Francisco, reachable in 75-90 minutes via US-101 and Highway 29
+Getting There Napa Valley is 60 miles north of San Francisco, typically 75–90 minutes via US-101 and Highway 29

 Plan Your Napa Valley Trip →